PatrickJS/awesome-angular/README.md

 * [Official Angular Material Design (GitHub)](https://github.com/angular/material2)
 * [md2](https://www.npmjs.com/package/md2) Angular2 based Material Design components, directives and services are Accordion, Autocomplete, Collapse, Colorpicker, Datepicker, Dialog(Modal), Menu, Multiselect, Select, Switch, Tabs, Tags(Chips), Toast and Tooltip.
-* [ng2-material](https://www.npmjs.com/package/ng2-material) set of material2 examples and extra components (data table, dialog, ...) built on top of @angular2-material/core
+* [ng2-material](https://www.npmjs.com/package/ng2-material) set of material2 examples and extra components (data table, dialog, ...) built on top of @angular2-material/core.
-* [angular2-mdl](https://www.npmjs.com/package/angular2-mdl) Angular 2 components, directives and styles based on Material Design Lite
+* [angular2-mdl](https://www.npmjs.com/package/angular2-mdl) Angular 2 components, directives and styles based on Material Design Lite.
-* [mdl-ext](https://www.npmjs.com/package/mdl-ext) Material Design Lite Ext (carousel, grid, lightbox, selectfield, sticky header, ...)
+* [mdl-ext](https://www.npmjs.com/package/mdl-ext) Material Design Lite Ext (carousel, grid, lightbox, selectfield, sticky header, ...).
-* [ng2-materialize](https://github.com/sherweb/ng2-materialize) An Angular 2 wrap around Materialize library
+* [ng2-materialize](https://github.com/sherweb/ng2-materialize) An Angular 2 wrap around Materialize library.
 * [Material Light](https://github.com/YagoLopez/material-light) Light, fast and easy to use Material Design components for Angular 2+ (Especially for mobile UI).
 There are several alternatives but this one has added value and advantages in my opinion (Take a loot at the Readme.md for details).
 There is also an online demo to see it in action.
 (API documentation is still lacking but in process).
 * [Blox Material](https://github.com/src-zone/material) A lightweight Material Design library for Angular, based upon Google's Material Components for the Web.
 * [Material Web Components](https://trimox.github.io/angular-mdc-web) Material Web Components for Angular.
 A faithful and accurate representation of Material Design as envisioned on the web.